With scattered thoughts, sweaty palms, and my heart beating like a drum, I glance at the door and cannot remember anything I prepared.

-Coping with urges—often self-destructive ones—can be difficult, especially at times of stress.
-Such behavior can become a crutch, making us feel we are taking control, and yet, in reality, relinquishing it.
+Coping with (often self-destructive) urges can be difficult, especially in times of stress.
+Such behavior can become a crutch, making us feel like we are taking control, when in reality, we are relinquishing it.

 2. Meditation on the Soles of the Feet

-The Meditation on the Soles of the Feet method provides a safe space to work on managing strong emotions and regulating the urge to be aggressive — often a by-product of stressful situations (Kruk et al., 2004).
+Meditation on the Soles of the Feet provides a safe space to work on managing strong emotions and regulating the urge to be aggressive, often a byproduct of stressful situations (Kruk, Halász, Meelis, & Haller, 2004).

-The individual is not asked to stop angry thoughts—after all, anger does, at times, serve a useful purpose—but rather to bring them under control through a shift of focus.
+The individual is not asked to stop angry thoughts – anger does serve a useful purpose at times – but rather to bring them under control through a shift of focus.

 Stretching and moving their toes, they feel the texture of their socks, the surface of the ground, or the insole in their shoes.
 They maintain focus, breathing naturally until feeling calm and in control.

-Learning to manage anger more effectively reduces stress and anxiety and increase feelings of control.
+Learning to manage anger more effectively reduces stress and anxiety, and increases feelings of control.

-Working through the Leaves on a Stream and Anchor breathing techniques that is part of our free Mindfulness Exercises Pack will help students focus awareness on the present moment, acknowledge and accept their feelings, thoughts, and emotions.
+Working through the Leaves on a Stream and anchor breathing techniques, which are part of our free Mindfulness Exercises Pack, will help students focus awareness on the present moment and acknowledge and accept their feelings, thoughts, and emotions.

 For Group Therapy Sessions

-Research has identified the benefits of combining mindfulness and group therapy to help manage stress and increase resilience and positivity (Seyyed Moharrami et al., 2017; Babakhani, 2017).
+Research has identified the benefits of combining mindfulness and group therapy to help manage stress and increase resilience and positivity (Seyyed Moharrami, Pashib, Tatari, & Mohammadi; Babakhani, 2017).

-Here are two great examples of group exercises in mindfulness.
+Here is an example of a group exercise in mindfulness.

-Perhaps above all else, the ability to observe, rather than react to, thoughts, emotions, and sensations are central to positive psychology.
+The ability to observe, rather than react to, thoughts, emotions, and sensations is central to positive psychology.

-The challenge—which is counter to most of our thinking—is that the event, and our thoughts about it, are far from being the same.
+The challenge is that the event and our thoughts about it are far from being the same.